 - Industry support: The Guild’s three annual festivals (pssst! look for more coming soon) are the financial backbone of everything we do.
-Since our founding in the year 2000, Indiana Microbrewers Festival, Winterfest, and Bloomington Craft Beer Festival have brought in almost all of the funding required to operate our 501(c)(6) non-profit.
+Since our founding in the year 2000, Indiana Microbrewers Festival, Winterfest, and Bloomington Craft Beer Festival have brought in almost all of the funding required to operate our 501(c)(6) non-profit organization.
 (See the final installation of this series for more on how we use the funding to support the Guild’s mission.)

-- An enjoyable experience: Some beer fests are run by out-of-state businesses who don’t have a vested interest in the breweries pouring at their events.
-Those and other non-brewing businesses running beer fests have one key motivator: profit.
-Granted, profit can be a fine incentive sometimes.
-But consider that the very nature of profiting from a fest then leaving the state is somewhat at odds with the “local” aspect of the craft beer movement.
+- An enjoyable experience: Some beer fests are run by out-of-state businesses that don’t have a vested interest in the breweries pouring at their events.
+Those and other non-brewing businesses that run beer fests have one key motivator: profit.
+Granted, profit can be a fine incentive.
+But consider that the very nature of profiting from a fest then leaving the state is at odds with the “local” aspect of the craft beer movement.
 Additionally, some startup for-profit fests don’t compensate the breweries adequately.
-And you’re more likely to run into unpleasant disorganization at these kinds of fests–making it less likely that either you or brewers will come back.
+And you’re more likely to run into unpleasant disorganization at these kinds of fests–making it less likely that either you or the breweries will come back.

 - Charity: In 2015 alone, the Guild raised roughly more than $42,000 for a variety of charitable non-profit organizations at our events.
 Many other beer festivals are organized primarily as fundraisers by locally based committees.
 Our advice?
 If you care about where your money’s going, do some simple research: If you can’t find anything about charitable contributions on the event’s website or Facebook page, odds are the fest organizers are raising money only for themselves.